bionic-gpt/bionic-gpt/website/content/docs/community-edition/introduction.md

 However, before that can happen you need to be able to trial the software.

-Using Kubernetes on Docker dsesktop or K3s we're able to package a version of the software that show cases all it can do.
+Using Kubernetes on Docker desktop or K3s we're able to package a version of the software that show cases all it can do.
 Many people are using Bionic-GPT in this way as they like the user interface and the easy install.
 We hope you like it too.

 Bionic-GPT can run on modest hardware (16GB ram) and then scale into more powerful hardware when required.
 For example 70B running across multiple GPU cards.